karknu/ouroboros-consensus/docs/website/docs/HardWonWisdom.md

 - From 30m46s to 38m52s, he explains the justification for cross-chain translations (and off-handedly that it's technically optional).

+For example, [Shelley the `PPUP` ledger rule](https://github.com/input-output-hk/cardano-ledger/blob/180271602640bcac1214084b6de61d0468332f00/eras/shelley/impl/src/Cardano/Ledger/Shelley/Rules/Ppup.hs#L192) requires update proposals to be settled at least two stability windows before the end of the epoch (ie `6k/f`, not just `3k/f`).
-Thus the Shelley safe zone is _**two**_ stability windows, as enforced by [the `PPUP` ledger rule](https://github.com/input-output-hk/cardano-ledger/blob/180271602640bcac1214084b6de61d0468332f00/eras/shelley/impl/src/Cardano/Ledger/Shelley/Rules/Ppup.hs#L192) (that's the tip of the `master` branch at the time of writing this, although this constraint is not new).
+(That links to the tip of the `master` branch at the time of writing this, although this constraint is not new.)

-TODO In hindsight today, I have some doubts about these conclusions.
-Specifically, I suspect singly-stable could be completely sufficient, at least for ChainSync.

 The ultimate answer to the Office Hours question is that the query will fail if and only if its argument is beyond the conservative estimate for the end of the first era without a known end time.
 That estimate will usually be the start of the least epoch that begins more than `6k/f` slots after the tip of ledger state that was used to answer the query.